savonet/book/workflow.md

 does, in which case the documentation on the author's websites can be useful.

 \TODO{explain that it takes startup time and that loading can be disabled}

+\TODO{mention FFmpeg plugins, and say that they are developed in video section, because they are typically used for this}

 #### Stereo Tool {#sec:stereo-tool}